aws-solutions-library-samples/guidance-for-responsible-content-moderation-with-ai-services-on-aws/README.md

   $ cdk deploy -c config=workshop
 ```

 When it's done, the command prompt reappears.
 You can go to the AWS CloudFormation console and see that it now lists image-moderation-workshop.

-##Deploy video solution

-TODO

 ## Test

-After deployment, you can get a url of your content moderation url in output cdk.
+After deployment, you can get an url of your content moderation url in output cdk.
 image-moderation-workshop.ImageModerationimagemoderationworkshopEndpoint** = https://**.execute-api.**.amazonaws.com/prod/
 As this api is protected, you must specify a user who has the permission to invoke this api to test with AWS IAM V4 auth.
 You can post data as the following,